 David Hallal has served as a member of our board of directors since February 2018 and as Lead Independent Director since September 2020.
-Mr. Hallal has served as Chief Executive Officer of AlloVir, Inc., a biotechnology company since September 2018 and as Chief Executive Officer of ElevateBio LLC, a biotechnology company he co-founded, since December 2017.
-From June 2006 to December 2016, he served in various executive roles at Alexion Pharmaceuticals, Inc., a pharmaceutical company, most recently as Chief Executive Officer from April 2015 until December 2016, and as Chief Operating Officer from September 2014 until April 2015.
+Mr. Hallal has served as Chief Executive Officer of ElevateBio LLC, a biotechnology company he co-founded, since December 2017.
+Mr. Hallal had served as Chief Executive Officer of AlloVir, Inc., a late clinical-stage cell therapy company from September 2018 to March 2021.
+Prior to that, from June 2006 to December 2016, Mr. Hallal served in executive roles of increasing responsibility at Alexion Pharmaceuticals, Inc., a pharmaceutical company, most recently serving as Chief Executive Officer from April 2015 to December 2016, Chief Operating Officer from September 2014 to April 2015 and Chief Commercial Officer, Head of Commercial Operations from July 2006 to September 2014, as well as a member of the Board of Directors from September 2014 to December 2016.
 Mr. Hallal currently serves as Chairman of the board at AlloVir, ElevateBio, Scholar Rock Holding Corp. and iTeos Therapeutics S.A.
 He holds a B.A. in Psychology from the University of New Hampshire.